DTLaboratory/dtlaboratory.github.io/index.md

   * Receives continuous input from counterparts
   * Is independently addressable - ask any DT about its state any time

-## DT Lab Quick Start (via Docker)
+## DT Lab Dependencies

-Perquisite is a Postgres DB - we are currently testing with Digital Ocean's managed Postres offering but should work with any post-9.6 Postgres.
+  * A database that supports JDBC.
+We currently develop with Postgres DB - specifically Digital Ocean's managed Postres offering but should work with any post-9.6 Postgres.
+  * Java and a Java Virtual Machine - development is currently done on Java 11 and 13

+### DT Lab Quick Start (via Docker)

+  * See dependencies above

 TODO TODO TODO

-## DT Lab Quick Start from Code
+### DT Lab Quick Start from Code

-Perquisite is a Postgres DB - we are currently testing with Digital Ocean's managed Postres offering but should work with any post-9.6 Postgres.
+  * See dependencies above

 ```bash
 git clone git@github.com:DTLaboratory/dtlab-scala-alligator.git